Personalized Interpretable Classification: Conclusion

-In this paper, we introduce the personalized interpretable classification issue and present a greedy algorithm called the PIC algorithm to identify a personalized rule for each individual test sample.
-To demonstrate the effectiveness of the PIC algorithm, we conduct a series of experiments on some real data sets.
-The experimental results show that such a personalized interpretable classifier can achieve good performance both on predictivity and interpretability.
+In this paper, we introduce the personalized interpretable classification issue and present two algorithms: a greedy algorithm called PIC and a fast rule discovery algorithm called fPIC.
+Both are designed to identify a personalized rule for each individual test sample.
+To demonstrate the effectiveness of our algorithms, we conduct a series of experiments on some real data sets.
+The experimental results show that such personalized interpretable classifiers can achieve good performance both on predictivity and interpretability.

 Overall, we formally introduce a new data mining problem, namely personalized interpretable classification.
 By solving this new classification issue, we can identify some ``personalized" rules that cannot be found by existing interpretable classification methods.
+PIC achieves comparable predictive accuracy but has a longer runtime when the dataset is large. fPIC can quickly discover personalized rules, but the number of shared rules found is smaller, and the classification accuracy is slightly lower.
+Additionally, when the maximal itemset length is large, it may exceed memory limits.
+Both PIC and fPIC have their strengths and weaknesses, and the appropriate classification algorithm should be chosen based on the specific situation.
 In the future, we will further develop more effective algorithms for mining personalized rules from large data sets in different application domains.